 A man who enjoys climbing is at a party with his family.
 But then an evil man shows up in the center of the city and he releases a toxic gas that fills up the city and many people die.
 The protagonist, his family, and his friends are trapped inside a large building and now they must try to survive until help arrives.

 Exit is a light entertainment movie from South Korea that was a box office success.
 I see and understand why the movie did well because this is a movie for the whole family.
 But it lacks the little extra, and what it lacks most is real suspense.

 The movie mixes suspense and humor, and the humor is of the cheap kind.
-I didn’t laugh a single time, the movie tries in several scenes to be funny without succeeding.
+I didn’t laugh a single time.
+The movie tries in several scenes to be funny without succeeding.

-Exit is a movie that has some creative moments, but it fails to impress when there is no suspense.
+Exit is a movie that has some creative moments, but it fails to impress when there is no suspense here.
 The concept is perfectly fine.
 It’s like following a group of characters aboard a sinking ship where the poison gas cloud rises upwards and the group must go higher to avoid the poison gas cloud until help arrives.
 But the movie fails to be a suspense movie when you never feel that the two central characters are in grave danger.